eliz79/Recruitment-and-Selection/README.rst

 Recruitment and Selection
 ===========================
-Recruitment provides opportunities to departments to align staff skill sets to initiatives,for departmental growth.Proper planning and evaluation of the need will lead to hiring the right person for the team.
+Recruitment provides opportunities to departments to align staff skill sets for departmental growth.Proper planning and evaluation of will lead to hiring the right person for the team.
 The process can lead to frustration, if there are not proper resources or if the resources are not properly utilized due to the obsolete methods in the process.
-This project tries to overcome the problems in hiring process.

 Persona:
 =========